hiveot/hub/docs/design-overview.md

 By default, all connections require TLS to ensure encrypted communication.

 Out of the box, the hub uses a self-signed certificate.
-For local this can be sufficient as long as consumers have access to the CA certificate.
+For local usage in edge devices this can be sufficient as long as consumers have access to the CA certificate.
 Support for lets-encrypt is planned for the future.

 The Hub supports multiple forms of connection authentication depending on the communication protocol used.
 As a minimum a login/password, JWT token and pub/private key authentication are supported.

-All users must be known to the Hub before they can connect with their credentials.
+All clients must be known to the Hub before they can connect with their credentials.
 Future consideration is the use of 3rd party auth providers.

 Authentication is managed through the embedded 'authn' service.